What is a brokerage? Broker Definition & Meaning

 Our platform enables you to try a fully interactive broker demo to get to grips with all the ins and outs of the nextmarkets service.
 You’ll learn why we’re the best choice for the future of your investment.
 And, for an added level of convenience and security, we are proud to be a leading online broker PayPal payment options, rounding off our feature-rich service.

 If your objective is to purchase stock in a specific company, it may be possible to make an investment without the support of a broker of any kind.
 There are special types of affordable programmes called ‘direct stock purchase plans’.
 But in the modern climate, there really isn’t much of a reason to seek to avoid opening an account with a broker.

 If you invest through nextmarkets, the trading costs and commissions you face will probably work out less expensive than a trip to your local coffee shop.
-You’ll also be able to take advantage of exclusive trading options, like swing trading (see: what is swing trading?).
+You’ll also be able to take advantage of exclusive trading options, like swing trading.
 And you will get plenty of support to fulfil your potential as an investor.

 The best in online brokerage

 If you really want to sink your teeth into investing and trading, but don’t feel ready to start putting your own money at stake, our free demo account is perfect for you. nextmarkets primarily focuses on developing our clients into the type of trader or investor they want to be, and through our demo account, you can get a real taste for what the markets are like.

 Registration is easy, and you’ll also get a feel for the nextmarkets platform, along with all the additional tools and resources we offer.
 And with a wide range of online broker payment options you will never have any problem making secure, seamless transactions when you trade through us.